ycpcs/cs482-spring2021-RT/syllabus.md

 **Attendance at every weekly meeting is mandatory**.
 If you must miss a meeting, for whatever reason, you must inform your team leader and the instructor as soon as possible.
 Note that the course meets three times a week.

 One of those meetings is the weekly status meeting (or Milestone presentation).
-One or more instructors, plus your YCAS clients will be present for those meetings.
+One or more instructors, plus your YCAS clients, will be present for those meetings.

 The other two meeting times are reserved for you to accomplish work as a team, as well as interface with the Engineering Capstone team, and attend their status meetings and Milestones.
-Attendance at all three meeting times is mandatory.
+Attendance at all three schedule class meeting times is mandatory.

-In addition, you will need to schedule team meeting times outside of the regular class times, as this is your capstone team project course, and the amount of overall effort required to achieve a successful project far exceeds the assigned class times.
+In addition, you will need to schedule team meeting times outside of the regular class times, as this is your capstone team project course, and the amount of overall effort required to achieve a successful project laucnh far exceeds the assigned class times.

 ### Academic Integrity